Aramrt/PlaceDeep365/README.md

         batch_size=20,
         class_mode='categorical')
 ```
 Compiling the network and Training process.
 Learning Rate is very little.
-In fine Tuning you have to use a little LR, because we almost get to the local min.
+In Fine Tuning you have to use a little LR, because we are so close to the min local.
 ```python
 model.compile(loss='categorical_crossentropy',
             optimizer=optimizers.RMSprop(lr=2e-5),